CSI Mini-Cassia Center offers classes in October

 The Safe Sitter class will be held from 9:30 a.m. to 2:30 p.m.
 Friday, October 2 in MC Center A12.
 Instructor is Adria Masoner.
 Fee is $40 which include course book and two-year certification card).
 It is for ages 11-15.

 Learn the important information you need to turn babysitting into a summer or afterschool job!
 Get training that covers the fundamentals of caring for children of different age groups, safety/injury prevention, and keeping your charges entertained and engaged.
-Young children cannot always communicate their needs.
-The babysitter has to be able to handle whatever situation arises.
-This course teaches the prospective babysitter how to handle emergencies when caring for young children.
-Topics include: what to do when a child stops breathing, what to do if someone chokes, how to contact emergency help; how to diaper change, feed, etc. Please bring a sack lunch.
+Please bring a sack lunch.

 The Garden Produce workshop will be 1-3 p.m.
 Friday and Saturday, Oct.
 2-3, in Room A14.
 Instructor is Dr. Rick Parker and fee is $35 plus $5 supply fee to instructor.
 It is for ages 16 and up.